macrozhang/fake-news-detection/src/services/cassandra/README.md

+# Docker

+The docker repository already configured the Cassandra and imported the extracted data.
+Use the method of building image instead of generating Dockerfile due to modifying some files in root.

-# Our docker repository address
+## Docker repository address in dockerhub

 <https://hub.docker.com/r/jamesmacrozhang/faned>